DCColor/ReframeScout/README.md

-# DCTLS
+# ReframeScout
-Free DCTLS from DC COLOR
+Free DCTL for social media crop visualization and preview